shipshapecode/website-nuxt/blog/posts/2021-02-21-serverless-functions-ember-glimmer.md

 From a developer efficiency perspective, this could help unblock front end developers on the team from waiting for backend developers to be available for certain tasks.
 Since API routes provide, well, an API, we can develop certain server side features alongside our frontend without much loss of context.

 Developing a Next.js API route is a seamless experience.
-The API routes all live in an `api` directory at your project's root.
-Spinning up the development server that powers the client side of the Next application will also spin up a server for the api routes, do some proxy magic, and make it feel as if you have one development server.
+The API routes all live in an `api` directory at our project's root.
+Spinning up the development server that powers the client side of the Next application will also spin up a server for the api routes, do some proxy magic, and make it feel as if there is one development server.

 There is essentially zero-configuration involved.
 Vercel really nailed the developer experience with these API routes.
 Deploying to Vercel's platform is, of course, a snap, but we can deploy elsewhere relatively easily too.